-- 1. Within the Southport Central Area development proposals should be consistent with, and make a positive contribution to, the economic function of the area and the quality of the environment. - 2.
+- 1. Within the Southport Central Area development proposals should be consistent with, and make a positive contribution to, the economic function of the area, the quality of the environment and maintain the significance of heritage assets and their settings. - 2.
 Development proposals for new hotels and guest houses are acceptable in principle - 3.
 Development proposals for arts and cultural uses, and visitor attractions are acceptable in principle - 4.
 New education development, including the expansion of Southport College, is acceptable in principle - 5.
-Development within the Central Area must:

-- a) Have no unacceptable impact on existing living conditions, and - b) Cause no unacceptable harm to the appearance of street frontages, and to the vitality and viability of the town centre in general. - 6.
+Development within the Central Area must: - a) Have no unacceptable impact on existing living conditions, and - b) Cause no unacceptable harm to the appearance of street frontages, and to the vitality and viability of the town centre in general. - c) Take opportunities to enhance heritage assets and their settings including securing their re-use, repair and restoration where appropriate.
+Where heritage is degraded through poor quality previous changes, enhancements should form part of proposals. - 6.
 On the Lord Street frontages, new development is expected to promote active frontages that support vitality and viability.
 Amusement arcades and centres will not be permitted on the north west Lord Street frontage between 91 and 581 Lord Street. - 7.
 The use of upper floors for a range of uses comparable with the retail and commercial character of the area will be encouraged.
 The use of upper floors for residential development will be permitted where they provide acceptable living conditions.